INFORMSJoC/2021.0313/README.md

 ```
 A figure like this should be plotted:

-For help in using the functions (say `amias`) in this R package, just run `?amias` or `help("somefunction")` in R or RStudio and a detailed documentation including usage and arguments is provided.
 [![](results/demo_install.png)](results/demo_install.png)

+For help in using the functions (say `amias`) in this R package, just run `?amias` or `help("amias")` in R or RStudio and a detailed documentation including usage and arguments is provided.

 ## Repository Structure